How Car Insurance Effects Your Car Accident Lawsuit

 This can be a complicated question to answer because there are so many different types of coverage and coverage options that are available to drivers.

-Every car accident case is unique and the type and amount of insurance coverage is a major factor that makes speaking with a personal injury attorney valuable to accident injury victims.
+Every auto accident case is unique and the type and amount of insurance coverage is a major factor that makes speaking with a personal injury lawyer valuable to accident injury victims.

 The main ways that Insurance affects Car Accident Injury cases are as follows:

-• Besides coverage amount, what else does each drivers policy cover?
+- Besides coverage amount, what else does each driver's policy limit cover?

 Table Of Contents